CanadianShield/ExportTableHistory/README.md

 | summarize count(), min(TimeGenerated), max(TimeGenerated)
 ```

-If you already have a table with simmilar data, you can union the two in a parser (function):
+If you already have a table with similar data, you can union the two in a parser (function):
 ```
 union external_table('SyslogArchive'), Syslog
 ```